 You can use any electric air fryer or Ninja Foodi machine you have though.
 Even some convection ovens offer an air fry feature now!

 There are many brands out there and yes, I have a few.
+They all have different qualities and pluses to them so it depends on what I’m making which one I use.

 Not really.
 Since you are cooking with hot air, it cannot solidify and crisp the wet batter in the way that hot oil does on contact.
 That is why breadcrumbs work best.